 Camping.Stuff4Sure.com

-I started camping again about 6 years ago because I was traveling back and forth between Texas and Arizona a lot to take care of my elderly Aunt and Uncle who live in Arizona with no family around or children to care for them.
+I started camping again in 2020 because I was traveling back and forth between Texas and Arizona a lot to take care of my elderly Aunt and Uncle who live in Arizona with no family around or children to care for them.
 I figured, since I'm already making the drive, to add an extra day or two to one of my trips so I could make a little fun out of these jaunts since I was going anyway.

 My experiences camping solo thus far, were literally at Rest Stops on my drive to and from family, so I wanted my scenery to be a little more attractive, lol.